 - Material properties: SLS allows product prototypes to be created with material properties similar to those of injection molded prototypes.

-- Surface finish: SLS prototypes have a powdery finish, unlike SLA prototypes, which are smoother.
+- Surface finish: SLS prototypes have a slightly grainy finish, unlike SLA prototypes, which are smoother.

 - Machining properties: It is easier to machine prototypes created using SLS than those created using SLA.

 - Material choice: SLS allows for product prototypes in many different thermoplastic materials.

 - Metal product prototypes: SLS can be used to create metal prototype parts using metallic powder in the laser sintering process.
 See the Metal Prototyping page for more information on metal SLS options.